Before explaining how to escape burnout, we should talk about what burnout is. Consider the following situation:

 As mentioned, burnout is characterized by chronic mental tiredness.
 It is also the feeling of monotonous and declining self-motivation.
 One way that might help with this is changing things up a bit.

-Start little, switch the morning quick oats with some toast, eggs, and fruits.
+Start small, switch the morning quick oats with some toast, eggs, and fruits.
 Eating a diet comprised of healthier foods is scientifically proven to improve mood and general well-being.

-These are just some of the things you can do to escape the saddening loop of a burn out.
+These are just some of the things you can do to escape burnout.
 While there are absolutely more extreme measures such as quitting your job, going back to college, or switching careers, these are the more realistic approaches.

 How to Hire and Train Virtual Assistants From The Philippines